-Most pet owners don’t really think about insuring their pets.
+Most pet parents don’t really think about insuring their pets.
 The rising costs of veterinary care are usually enough to pay for, especially for those pet parents whose animals are young and healthy.
 But when a major disease or illness occurs, it can really make us wish we had thought ahead and secured insurance.
-Most serious illnesses and diseases don’t appear in our pets until they are older, so insuring younger animals usually doesn’t cross an owner’s mind until it is too late.
+Most serious illnesses and diseases don’t appear in our pets until they are older, so insuring younger animals usually doesn’t cross a pet parent’s mind until it is too late.

 More often, though, the reasons are not so shocking, and if we look at pet care like we would our own care in our golden years, enrolling our best friends in a policy while young and still healthy makes a lot of sense.
 Here’s why:

 The younger your pet is when insured, the better your rates will be.
 If your companion is insured young with a nice low premium and remains insured throughout their life, by the time they reach old age when problems begin to surface, they will be covered and may have lower premiums than an older animal who was enrolled later in life.
-For most companies, premiums do increase with the age of the pet, but generally remain lower if they have been insured since they were young.
+For most pet health insurance companies, premiums do increase with the age of the pet, but generally remain lower if they have been insured since they were young.

 All insurance policies will generally cover pets as early as 8 weeks old, and as late as middle-age.
 It’s when an elderly pet needs coverage that companies generally have a cutoff age at which they will not accept your pet.
 This can be anywhere from 7 to 14 years of age, depending on the company.
 This does seem unfair, as older pets are the ones who need more medical care, but that’s exactly why insurance companies do not want to insure them.